Venkatesanprs/venkatesanprs.github.io/README.md

 My Github Pages repo can be found at: https://github.com/Venkatesanprs/venkatesanprs.github.io/

-And, soon, you can see my customized homepage at: http://venkatesanprs.github.io
+And you can see my customized homepage at: http://venkatesanprs.github.io